xddxdd/blog/source/_posts/en/article/modify-website/post-quantum-encryption.lantian/index.md

 Then proceed to compile Chromium as normal.

 I also modified a Chromium `PKGBUILD` file that Arch Linux users can use directly.
-The latest PKGBUILD [is available here](https://github.com/xddxdd/pkgbuild/tree/master/chromium-vaapi-oqs), while the version when I wrote this article [is available here (241cfaa)](https://github.com/xddxdd/pkgbuild/tree/241cfaad1d4e0c245efdfb345d9245ef57a07c82/chromium-vaapi-oqs).
+The latest PKGBUILD [is available here](https://github.com/xddxdd/pkgbuild/tree/master/chromium-vaapi-oqs), while the version when I wrote this post [is available here (241cfaa)](https://github.com/xddxdd/pkgbuild/tree/241cfaad1d4e0c245efdfb345d9245ef57a07c82/chromium-vaapi-oqs).

 > Note that compiling Chromium takes a really long time.
 It took 8 hours on my i7-7700HQ.
 If you have a weaker CPU, be prepared for waiting all day long.